manansaxena/fenrir_paper_code/README.md

 Code for Scalable Inference for Bayesian Multinomial Logistic-Normal Dynamic Linear Models Paper

 ## Overview of this repository
-This repository consists of all the code (besides our R package [Fenrir](https://github.com/manansaxena/fenrir)) required to produce results for our paper (Link to be added later).
+This repository consists of all the code (besides our R package [Fenrir](https://github.com/manansaxena/fenrir)) required to produce results for our paper (https://arxiv.org/abs/2410.05548).

+**Code is being actively developed under [Fenrir](https://github.com/manansaxena/fenrir) package.**

 **Directory Structure**
 ```